Consumer Digital Empowerment Index

 Explore the data

-Deep dive into the data below by consumption area or digital service, see how selected countries scored and learn more about the sustainability impact of various digital services.
+Deep dive into the data below by consumption area or digital service, see how selected countries scored and learn more about consumers’ perceptions of Artificial Intelligence and the sustainability impact of various digital services.

 Index by Consumption Area